 Unsecured loan availed by the Company carries an interest at SBI base rate plus 1% per annum.
 Effective from 01.08.2019 rate of interest is changed to 5 years Government securities rate or 5 years fixed deposit rate offered by SBI, whichever is higher plus 50 basis points as margin.
 Till 31st July 19, interest was calculated at SBI base rate + 1% per annum as margin.
 The loan along with interest accrued is repayable in 12 quarterly instalments after expiry of 13 years from the date of disbursement of loan.
 To comply with requirements of Ind AS 109, the Company has disclosed the loan taken at amortised cost, the difference between the loan taken and fair value of the loan amounting to INR 2,067.61 lakhs is accounted as equity contribution from the holding company.
-During the year, the Company has recieved additional term loan of INR 400 Lakhs from Zuari Cement Limited for a period of 3 years.
-Rate of interest also changed to 3 years G-sec rate effective from 01.10.2021.
+During the year, the Company has received additional term loan of INR 1000 Lakhs (31 March 2022: INR 400 Lakhs) from Zuari Cement Limited for a period of 3 years.
+Rate of interest charged is 50 basic point over and above 3 years G-sec rate as on 01.10.2021.